0xENDER/MySchoolProject/README.md

 To-Do:

-- [ ] Create a design for the store.
+-[ ] Create a design for the store
 *No more information is available at the moment!*
 - [ ] Create an accounts system
 *No more information is available at the moment!*